DFE/MONK/doc/source/intro.rst

         """ send an echo and receive a hello
         """
         # set up
-        h = mf.Fixture("target_device_login.cfg")
+        fixture = mf.Fixture("target_device_login.cfg")
         expected_response = "hello"
         send_msg = "echo \"{}\"".format(expected_response)
         # execute
-        response = h.devs[0].cmd(send_msg)
+        response = fixture.devs[0].cmd(send_msg)
         # assert - verify response is as expected
         nt.eq_(expected_response, response)
         # tear down
         h.tear_down()

-The code example contains a complete python file that should be executable with the :term:`nose` test tooling.
+The code example contains a complete Python file that should be executable with the :term:`nose` test tooling.
 In the first two lines :term:`MONK` and :term:`nose` are imported and given shorter names for more convenient access.
 Then a :term:`test case` is defined.
 The method's documentation contains a short line that explains what the test does.
 In verbose mode :term:`nose` will use this string for a human readable explanation of what is tested.
 Afterwards there are four steps: set up, execute, assert, and tear down.
-These are the common four steps of a :term:`test case`.
+These are the usual four steps of a :term:`test case`.

 In the set up phase a :py:class:`~monk_tf.fixture.Fixture` object is created and given the name of a file.
 This file contains the information necessary to communicate with the :term:`target device`, e.g., the information to access a serial connection and login credentials.
 An example file will be :ref:`discussed later<intro-cfg>`.
 The :py:class:`~monk_tf.fixture.Fixture` object will read this file and create :term:`MONK` objects for you based on the configuration.
 This helps to separate the information necessary to communicate with a :term:`device<target device>` from the information that is important for a :term:`test case`.
 As you can see in the example it is not necessary to know the login credentials used by the test to understand the test itself.

 After the set up phase follows the execution phase.
-In this phase the first created device object is used to send a :term:`shell command` to the configured :term:`target device`.
+In this phase the first created device object from the :py:class:`~monk_tf.fixture.Fixture` object is used to send a :term:`shell command` to the configured :term:`target device`.
 In this case ``echo "hello"`` is sent and the response is stored in a variable.
 Under the hood the :py:class:`~monk_tf.dev.Device` object creates one or more connections to the :term:`target device`, transmits the message in the corresponding protocol and collects the response.
 This is the central feature of :term:`MONK`.
 By just calling one method the whole complexity of the interaction gets handled by the framework and the user, in this case the :term:`test case`, does not need to be concerned about the details and can focus on which commands he wants to send to the :term:`target device` and what the results should be.
 As you can see in the API docs of the :py:class:`~monk_tf.dev.Device` class there is also other information that can be evaluated afterwards, like the last prompt or the return code of the command executed.

 The next step in the example is the assert step.
 In this step all changes that happened in the execute step are verified to be as expected.
 In this case we